tell-k/dotfiles/README.rst

  $ make help
- Please use `make <target>' where <target> is one of setup               to setup initialize. install_vim_vundle  to install vundle vim plugin. install_vim_plugins to install vim plugins by vundle vim. create_symlinks     to create symbolic links. remove_symlinks     to remove symbolic links.
+ Please use `make <target>' where <target> is one of setup               to setup dotfiles. install_neobundle   to install neobundle.vim. install_vim_plugins to install vim plugins by vundle vim. create_symlinks     to create symbolic links. remove_symlinks     to remove symbolic links.